Muthuselvam200/PersonalPortfolioWebsite/README.md

 - A portfolio website created purely by using HTML, CSS, and JavaScript.
 - This website contains separate sections for header, about, services, portfolio, and contact pages.
 - Home - Displaying the owner's details.
-- About - Displaying ur skills, Education, and Achievements.
+- About - Displaying your skills, Education, and Achievements.
 - Services - What kind of services you're providing?
 - Portfolio - explains your previous projects.
 - Contact - To contact by entering some basic details.